Parliament hosts Medtech ‘speed networking’ event

 23 September 2016

-In collaboration with the Medical Technology Knowledge Hub and online student-employer matching platform, RIBIT, the NSW Government turned matchmaker in a first-of-its-kind event that aims to address potential skills shortages in the medtech sector.
+In collaboration with the MedTech Knowledge Hub and online student-employer matching platform, RIBIT, the NSW Government turned matchmaker in a first-of-its-kind event that aims to address potential skills shortages in the MedTech sector.

 Such a gap has the potential to stifle growth in an industry that is both economically and socially significant for the state, an industry that helps to improve people’s lives through the earlier detection of disease, through more efficient monitoring of patients and more effective treatment options.

 NSW is home to more than 55% of Australia’s medical technology companies and about 75% of the headquarters of multinational pharmaceutical companies.